2600hz/kazoo/applications/crossbar/doc/voicemail.md

 And then you can use PUT method on `/messages/201605-fadnew0mf6fcfgfd8bcdfca312e924bq` to add the media to file (see PUT method for a message below).

-In the second method, you can use a single PUT request and send a multipart content-type to attach both the JSON metadata about the message and the media file itself, in a single request.
+In the second method, you can use a single PUT request and send a multipart content-type to add both the JSON metadata about the message and the media file itself, in a single request.

 ```shell
 curl -v -X PUT \